aslanbaryshnikov/aslanbaryshnikov/README.md

 I am Aslan, fullstack web developer, self taught.
 I have been creating websites on CMS for 3 years and recently decided to move into the world of real programming.
 I chose JavaScript because I can use it to quickly implement ideas.
 In the future, I am not going to be limited to one language.

-- 🔭 Currently working on: blog, portfolio
+- 🔭 Currently working on: blog, portfolio.
 - 🌱 Сurrently learning: Node.js, React.
-- 📖 Currently reading: Grokking Algorithms — Aditya Bhargava
+- 📖 Currently reading: Grokking Algorithms — Aditya Bhargava.
-- ⚡ Fact: I love short and high-quality code that solves its task
+- ⚡ Fact: I love short and high-quality code that solves its task.

 <h2>📫 How to reach me:</h2>